vnkazna/container_monitor/README.md

 If you use self-signed certificates to connect to your GitLab instance, read the community-contributed
 [settings for self-signed certificates](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/main/docs/user/troubleshooting.md#settings-for-self-signed-certificates).

-**`gitlab.instanceUrl`** _(required: false, default: "https://gitlab.com")_

-If you are using GitLab on a custom domain, you must add this to your user settings file.
-Example: `"gitlab.instanceUrl": "https://my-gitlab-domain.com"`

-To enable GitLab Workflow extension to work with different GitLab instances, each token is assigned to a GitLab instance URL.
-For the extension to select the correct token for a specific workspace, the option [`gitlab.instanceUrl`](#extension-settings) can be used.
-This option can be set in the current workspace's `.vscode/settings.json` file.

 **`gitlab.showStatusBarLinks`** _(required: false, default: true)_